svanderburg/php-sblayout/README.md

 parameter configures the content sections that are supposed to interpret the variable.

-We can implement the `fruitname.inc.php` to simply display the parameter:
+We can implement the `fruitname.php` to simply display the parameter:

 ```php
 <?php